-On October 31, 2006 the Canadian federal government announced a new tax regime for specified investment flow-through trusts (SIFTs) under which certain amounts distributed by SIFTs will be subject to tax at corporate income tax rates.
+On Oct.
+31, 2006. the Canadian federal government announced a new tax regime for specified investment flow-through trusts (SIFTs) under which certain amounts distributed by SIFTs will be subject to tax at corporate income tax rates.
 SIFT trusts will not be able to deduct distributions for tax purposes, and distributions will be treated as dividends to unit holders.

-The new tax is deferred until 2011 for SIFTs that were publicly traded on October 31, 2006 subject to "normal growth guidelines" which permit SIFTs to grow their equity capital through new equity issuances by the greater of \$50 million and a "safe harbour" amount of up to 100% of the SIFT's market cap as of October 31, 2006 over the four year transition period, without triggering the new tax treatment.
+The new tax was deferred until 2011 for SIFTs that were publicly traded on Oct.
+31, 2006, subject to "normal growth guidelines" which permit SIFTs to grow their equity capital through new equity issuances by the greater of \$50 million and a "safe harbour" amount of up to 100 percent of the SIFT's market cap as of Oct.
+31, 2006, over the four-year transition period, without triggering the new tax treatment.

 As a result of the new tax treatment it was expected that SIFTs would want to convert into corporations prior to 2011.
 On July 14, 2008, the government released the long-awaited draft amendments (the "Conversion Amendments") to the Income Tax Act (Canada), allowing the conversion of certain income trusts into corporations on a tax-deferred basis.
-The Conversion Amendments apply to conversions which occur after July 14, 2008 and before 2013, and are applicable to SIFT trusts, SIFT partnerships or REITs that are in existence at any time between the period of October 31, 2006 and July 14, 2008 (a "Qualifying SIFT").
+The Conversion Amendments apply to conversions which occur after July 14, 2008, and before 2013, and are applicable to SIFT trusts, SIFT partnerships, or REITs that were in existence at any time between the period of Oct.
+31, 2006, and July 14, 2008 (a "Qualifying SIFT").
 The Conversion Amendments were necessary to facilitate conversions prior to 2011 without unit holders or SIFTs having adverse tax implications.
+The final tranche of tax-deferred REIT conversions were anticipated prior to the 2013 deadline.